 - Some of our pupils may salivate excessively and lose food that has been in their mouth during mealtimes and morning snack times.
-The younger children wear washable PVC aprons and the older children wear disposable aprons during lunchtimes. - These aprons are regarded as contaminated when saliva and foo drop on them.
-Therefore the disposable aprons should be placed in the bags after use and the washable ones taken to the laundry room. - The wiping of children's faces during and after mealtimes is commonplace and these wipes should be placed in the bin. - Individual cloths are used for each child. - Staff must ensure that they only use the wipes once and do not contaminate the water by putting it back in the water. - After mealtimes have finished the catering staff will use the Actichlor bacterial spray to thoroughly clean the tables and chairs.
-They should ensure the floor is kept free of any food substances. - The catering staff are responsible for the disposal of left-over food. - Staff should ensure that they wash their hands prior to helping children at lunchtimes. - Classroom staff must ensure that the eating surfaces are sprayed with Actichlor prior to mealtime commencing. - This procedure should also be followed prior to any class cookery activities. - These used wipes should then be placed in the yellow bags.
+The younger children wear washable PVC aprons and the older children wear disposable aprons during lunchtimes. - These aprons are regarded as contaminated when saliva and food drop on them.
+Therefore, the disposable aprons should be placed in the bags after use and the washable ones taken to the laundry room. - The wiping of children's faces during and after mealtimes is commonplace and these wipes should be placed in the bin. - Individual cloths are used for each child. - Staff must ensure that they only use the wipes once and do not contaminate the water by putting it back in the water. - After mealtimes have finished the catering staff will use the anti-bacterial spray to thoroughly clean the tables and chairs.
+They should ensure the floor is kept free of any food substances. - The catering staff are responsible for the disposal of left-over food. - Staff should ensure that they wash their hands prior to helping children at lunchtimes. - Classroom staff must ensure that the eating surfaces are sprayed with anti-bacterial cleaner prior to mealtime commencing. - This procedure should also be followed prior to any class cookery activities.